 The intensity, rather than the strategy, of functional trait sampling determines the detectability of community assembly processes in tropical forests

 Functional traits variation is often used to disentangle community assembly mechanisms and ecological processes.
 Inferred trait distributions can be influenced by the choice of functional traits analysed and by the trait-sampling strategy employed in the field.
 In this work lead by Dr. Bentley, we examine the implications of varying trait-sampling strategy for the detection of community assembly mechanisms.
 We find that sampling intensity more strongly affected our ability to detect environmental filtering than did sampling strategy.
 In general, we could detect community-level trait structure by sampling 10-20% of individuals across multiple plots independently of the sampling strategy.
 Our results indicate that, independently of sampling strategy, sampling intensity cannot be sacrificed to adequately assess assembly processes.

-Changes in plant biodiversity during the Anthropocene: A review across scales (In Press)
+Changes in plant biodiversity during the Anthropocene: A review across scales (2016)